cloudflare/cloudflare-docs/content/cloudflare-one/applications/bookmarks.md

     - (Optional) Add a custom logo for your application by clicking **Custom** and entering a link to your desired image.

     {{<Aside type="note">}}
-If you're having issues specifying a custom logo, check that the image is served from an HTTPS endpoint.
+If you are having issues specifying a custom logo, check that the image is served from an HTTPS endpoint.
 For example, `http://www.example.com/upload/logo.png` will not work.
 However, `https://www.example.com/upload/logo.png` will.
     {{</Aside>}}

 1. Click **Next**.